wing5wong/artisan-whs-static/source/_news/2019-10-17_kara-mixing-with-her-u23-fijian-mixed-netball-team.md

 ---
 All the best to Kara Adrole who is in Auckland with the U23 Fijian Mixed Netball team playing in the international tournament.

-Have an amazing experience Kara learning from one of NZ & Fiji’s best netballers Vilimaina Davu!
+Have an amazing experience Kara learning from one of New Zealand and Fiji’s best netballers Vilimaina Davu!

 _Lisa Murphy
 WHS Director of Sport_